pombreda/lepl/doc-src/intro-1.rst

 In the rest of the examples below I will assume that you have already imported this module.

+The second line creates a matcher --- `SignedFloat()
+<api/redirect.html#lepl.functions.SignedFloat>`_ (clicking on that link will
-The second line creates a matcher --- `SignedFloat() <api/redirect.html#lepl.functions.SignedFloat>`_ --- and uses it to match the text "123".
+take you to the `API documentation <api>`_ that describes all LEPL's modules, including the source code) --- and uses it to match the text "123".
 The result is a list that contains the text "123".

 In other words, `SignedFloat() <api/redirect.html#lepl.functions.SignedFloat>`_ looked at "123" and recognised that it was a number.